 - Conducting a full indoor air quality inspection.
 Obviously, we all want to breathe high-quality air.
 When we start to investigate how to increase indoor air quality, we usually begin with a full assessment.
-Ful assessment should include airborne mold spored sampling and testing.
-Based on that, you can decide if you only need an air purifier or should you also lower your indoor humidity levels to prevent mold growth.
+Full assessment should include airborne mold spored sampling and testing.
+Based on that, you can decide if you only need an air purifier (you can check the best air cleaners here) or should you also lower your indoor humidity levels to prevent mold growth.

 - After mold remediation.
 How to really know if mold remediation worked?
 Mold inspection and testing, of course.
 After mold remediation, it’s recommended to check how well mold was removed, and what to do in the future to avoid mold resurgence.

 It is also useful to know when you don’t need mold inspection at all.
 Having house plants might create a localized high humidity space but that does not warrant a full-house mold inspection, for example.